OpenTermsArchive/contrib-versions/Disqus/Privacy Policy.md

-Privacy Policy Disqus Privacy Policy
+Disqus Privacy Policy Disqus Privacy Policy

 Disqus, Inc. ("Disqus," "we," or "us") provides this Privacy Policy to inform you of our policies and procedures regarding the collection, use, disclosure and protection of information that apply to our Service (as defined below), as well as your choices regarding the collection and use of information.